caseda/homey_zw-ccl/README.md

+## Deprecated!
+This repo is deprecated, and should only be used as (emergency/update) reference It is better (especially new apps) to build in [SDKv2](https://developer.athom.com/docs/apps/tutorial-Z-Wave.html), as new SDKv1 apps will not be accepted anymore.
+And make use of the [meshdriver library](https://github.com/athombv/node-homey-meshdriver) In the future also updates with SDKv1 will not be accepted anymore.

-# Z-Wave and Homey 101
+# Z-Wave and Homey (SDKv1) 101
 Here will be the most common (and requested) Homey code examples of specific Command Classes.
 To start of your adventure in creating drivers for Homey is:
 + Collecting all data of the device:
   - Manufacturer ID